metapensiero/metapensiero.pj/README.rst

 * convert `*iterable` syntax to ES6 destructuring;
 * use arrow functions for functions created in functions;
 * properties to ES6 properties (getter and setter);
+* take advantage of new duckpy features to use a JS execution context that lasts multiple calls.
+This way the BabelJS bootstrap affects only the initial execution;
+* class and method decorators;

 External documentation
 ----------------------